lucianolorenti/ceruleo/README.md

 for life in dataset:
   # life is a pandas DataFrame
 ```
-This dataset allows using the data transformation utilities provided
+This dataset allows using the data transformation utilities provided.
+An example of a dataset definition can be
+found in the [ExampleAircraftEngine.ipynb](examples/ExampleAircraftEngine.ipynb) of the example folder.

 ### Data transformation
 The data transformation module provides a functional API and an API similar to the scikit-learn pipeline transformation to extract features and transform the life data.
 ```python